How to fix Outlook Error 500

 Most likely, the solutions mentioned in the previous sections of this blog post should help resolve the Outlook Error 500.
 However, if those solutions do not work, you can also consider the following alternatives

-First, attempt to access Outlook on the web using the browser’s Incognito or In-Private mode.
+First, try accessing Outlook on the web using the browser’s Incognito or In-Private mode.
 If you can log in successfully, this suggests that the browser cache may be causing the problem.

 2. Check Service Health in the Microsoft 365 admin center

-Regularly monitor the Service health status in the Microsoft 365 admin center, especially if a significant number of users in your organization are experiencing the same issue.
-If there are any problems with Exchange Online services, you can often find relevant information in this section.
+Regularly monitor the Service health status in the Microsoft 365 admin center, especially if many users in your organization are experiencing the same issue.
+You can often find relevant information in this section if there are any issues with Exchange Online services.

 To check the Service health, please follow these steps: